Sanian-Creations/SYSP/README.md

 # How to use
 1. Use Firefox. (sorry folks, this script uses a Firefox-exclusive Event called "beforescriptexecute", it won't work on other browsers)
-2. Have a userscript extension installed, such as Greasemonkey, Violentmonkey and Tampermonkey.
+2. Have a userscript extension installed, such as Greasemonkey, Violentmonkey or Tampermonkey.
 3. Open [sysp.user.js](https://github.com/Sanian-Creations/SYSP/raw/main/sysp.user.js) and install the script.